akwilson/collections/README.md

 # Collections Library in C

-A slowly expanding collection of collection implementations in C. So far we have,
+A slowly expanding collection of collection implementations in C for Linux and MacOS.
+So far we have,

 ## Resizing Array
 * Add items to the array and it will expend / contract as required